 CBOMs help organizations understand where cryptography exists, how it is interconnected, and which systems depend on vulnerable or deprecated cryptographic components.

-Modern CBOMs go beyond static inventory by supporting continuous cryptographic governance, operational crypto-agility, and coordinated modernization initiatives.
+Modern CBOMs go beyond static inventory.
+They support continuous cryptographic governance, operational crypto-agility, and coordinated modernization initiatives.

 Why CBOMs Matter Now